Liberal Education at John Carroll University

 - A literature course that develops the abilities to read critically, write clearly, and appreciate the working of the human imagination.

-- A history or art history course that deepens the awareness and appreciation of other civilizations or the historical roots of a student’s own society.
+- A history course that deepens the awareness and appreciation of other civilizations or the historical roots of a student’s own society.

 - A mathematics course that develops logical thinking, problem-solving skills, and an alternative way of viewing the world.